omotara100/Wazuh-Security-Monitoring-Lab/03-telemetry-generation-and-analysis/README.md

 I generated known activity on Windows and Linux, located the resulting events in Wazuh, reviewed relevant fields, and correlated multiple events to reconstruct portions of the activity.

-The investigation workflow progressed from:
+My investigation workflow progressed from:

 ```text
 Generate Activity